 At Harvard Business Services, Inc., one of the most frequently asked questions is: “Am I doing business in California?”
 While it may seem like an easy question to answer, you would be surprised at how difficult it is for clients to make this determination, especially if it means they’ll be on the hook for more taxes.
 That is what it all boils down to—taxation.
 When qualified as a foreign corporation or LLC doing business in California, the entity is responsible for the minimum $800 Franchise Tax, and possibly income tax, as well.

 How exactly do you determine whether or not your company is technically “doing business” in a particular state?
 If it’s not already crystal clear, answer “yes” to any of the following key questions, and you can assume you are:

-Since 2011, a business entity is considered to be doing business in California if it meets one of the following criteria:
+The California Secretary of State provides specific guidelines.
+Per the State of California Franchise Tax Board, a business is considered to be doing business in California in the current year if it meets one of the following qualifications:

 If you’re checking any of these boxes, we can help file your “foreign Qualification” with the California Secretary of State.
 Give us a call today at 800-345-2677 ext.
 6133 or email us at firstname.lastname@example.org.

 Learn more: Foreign Qualification for LLCs and Corporations